SilvinWillemsen/NordicSMC_Flanger/README.md

-# NordicSMC_Effect
+# NordicSMC_Flanger
-Simple audio plugin to be used as a starting point for the NordicSMC JUCE Workshop.
-If you have not installed the software, please read Instructions/NordicSMC_2021_JUCE_Workshop_Instructions.pdf first.
+The NordicSMC_Effect code modified to a Flanger.
+See https://github.com/SilvinWillemsen/NordicSMC_Effect for the original code.

+Refer to https://nordicsmc.create.aau.dk/?page_id=349 for the conference webpage.